AtomicBillyGruff/Red-Team-Kibana-Incident-Response/README.md

 	- Ack scans XMAS
 	- location bounce
 	- sweep scan

-	# Other Mitigations
-	- honeypots sending hackers to empty hosts.
-	- change port numbers to non-standard ports. example: 22 -> 2245 (This is not a solution but a means of obsurity)

-	- XMAs scans alerts would be set for minutes and even seconds.

-	- Stealthier scans will take longer to collect, but as the hosts sends more packets, over time it will be detected that they are doing a port scan by scanning stealthily 8 ports.

-	- Blocking public icmp scans helps and filtering helps but by default, nmap only sends a SYN, making it easier to detect in an IDS and especially for a firewall or IPS for that matter.

-##### Finding the Request for the hidden directory
-	- Firewall access in LAN only since it is a fileshare

-	- configurations in the firewall will do the trick.
-UFW uncomplicated firewall on the host machines and IPS on the network.

-	- only certain users should have the secret_directory available in the first place.
-It should not be accessable or indexed without authentication first.

-	- In this local fileshare scenerio, port 80 has no need of being accesssable from outside the netork.

-	- Could fall under Broken Access Control as this constitutes as access to an admin panel.

-	> Mitigations
-		- Tokens
-		- Another layer of login
-		- Denying public access
-		- check for webroots
-		- Proper access controls

-		** > ufw deny all incoming
-		 - allow only incoming connection for port 80 in this case.

-##### Preventing Brute Force Attacks
-	-	Configure the webdav with the firewall.

-	-   CSRF tokens since this is over http and providing access control for loggins and sessions.

-> Hydra by default does not support csrf attacks

-	- Multi authentication.
-	- Lockout for failed attempts.
-	- Alerts if correct usernames and passwords were used.

 ##### Detecting the WebDAV Connection
 	- LAN access only on differing levels.